Turkey hits back after Syrian shells kill Turkish troops

 Turkey and Russia are on opposing sides in the fighting in Idlib and, though they work together elsewhere in Syria, President Tayyip Erdogan said Russian officials had been told they should “stand aside” in the conflict around Idlib.

+Defense Minister Hulusi Akar said Turkish forces had hit 54 targets in Idlib in retaliation and “neutralized” 76 Syrian government soldiers, the state-owned Anadolu agency reported.

-Erdogan said initial indications showed 30-35 Syrians were killed in operations that included use of F-16 fighter jets and responded to what Turkey called intense shelling of its troops in Idlib, the last big rebel stronghold after nearly nine years of war in Syria.
+Erdogan had earlier said the retaliatory operations included the use of F-16 fighter jets and responded to what Turkey called intense shelling of its troops in Idlib, the last big rebel stronghold after nearly nine years of war in Syria.

 Syrian President Bashar al-Assad’s forces, backed by Russian air power, have made large advances in Idlib, prompting Turkey to warn it may launch a military operation there unless the fighting is halted.